HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-6 Basic Repair and Testing.md

 #### Introduction to Test Equipment

-Let's dive into some essential skills for keeping your ham shack running smoothly: using test equipment and basic soldering.
+Let’s get familiar with some essential skills for keeping your ham shack running smoothly: using test equipment and basic soldering.

 #### The Multimeter: Your Ham Shack Swiss Army Knife